GradleUp/gratatouille/README.md

 Gratatouille allocates paths for output files and directories automatically.
 Each output gets a dedicated filesystem location at `"build/gtask/${taskName}/${outputName}"`.

 This way:
-* you don't have to set inputs.
+* you don't have to think about what path to use.
+* the outputs are consistent and discoverable.
 * issues like [#26091](https://github.com/gradle/gradle/issues/26091) are avoided by construction.

 If your function has a single return value, Gratatouille uses `outputFile` as output name.